-The loan needs to be repaid within 25 years and can be repaid at any time during that period.
-There is an initial administration fee for the equity loan of £1 per month.
-For five years however, the loan is completely interest-free.
+The loan needs to be repaid within 25 years or when the property is sold.
+For five years, the equity loan is completely interest-free.
 After that time, the loan is paid back at 1.75% (of the property price at that time) then increasing in line with the Retail Prices Index plus 1%.
-Any fees you pay, such as the administration fee, do not count towards the repayment of the loan.

 Participating housebuilders and lenders

-There are a large number of participating housebuilders taking part in the scheme.
-Similarly, there are a numerous approved lenders for Help to Buy Wales.
-Some of these lenders involved are:
+There are a large number of housebuilders taking part in the scheme.
+Some of the mortgage lenders participating in the scheme are:

 A full list of participating housebuilders and lenders can be found on the Welsh Government's Help to Buy website.